pushmatrix/fikascript/README.md

 [FikaScript](http://fikascript.se)
 ==========
 ![Swedish Flag](/assets/img/flag.png)
 Finally!
 A way for Swedes to code in their native language.
+See it in action [here](http://fikascript.se).
 FikaScript compiles directly to and from JavaScript, and is named after [fika](http://en.wikipedia.org/wiki/Fika_(coffee_break): the sacred Swedish coffee break.

 ### Including FikaScript files in your HTML